 Pupils at school with medical conditions will be properly supported so that they have full access to education, including educational visits and physical education.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.

-Some pupils may also have special educational needs (SEND) and may have a Statement, or Education, Health and Care (EHC) plan which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (2015) is followed.
+Some pupils may also have special educational needs (SEND) and may have an EHCP which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice is followed.